spnkrtv/SemrushTestAssignment/README.md

 ## Step 3.
 Compose an app

 Prepare an app to operate with.
-Write down the following code in any text editor and name it **application.py**.
-This app will simply recieve requests on 8000 port.
+This example app is a simple web server written in Python and it will be executable in future container.

+Put the following code in **quickstart_docker/application/application.py** file.

 ```
 import http.server